 CHORUS

-Oh, the drums are bangin’, the cymbals are clangin’, and the horns they blaze away;
+Oh, the drums are bangin’, the cymbals are clangin’, and the horns they

 McCarthy pumps the old basoon, while I the pipes do play;